Open source marketplace –

 The first step where costs incur is hosting.
 The cost at a base level is likely to land somewhere between $75–$200 monthly.
 Any Saas tools you need add to the recurring costs, but a careful comparison between providers can bring down the total price tag.

-One full-stack developer can likely manage building a marketplace on top of most open-source marketplace software alone, at least in the beginning.
+One full-stack developer can likely manage to build a marketplace on top of most open-source marketplace software alone, at least in the beginning.
 Whether this work will be fast or enjoyable is a different question.

 Many OS marketplace tools and scripts weren’t specifically built with heavy customizations in mind.
 Sometimes, they’re the source code of a piece of software designed to be offered as a SaaS tool.